ritesh310304/SQL-Project/README.md

             https://github.com/jaiswalchitransh/SQL-Projects.git

-2. Open the SQL scripts in your preferred SQL client, such as Microsoft SQL Server Management Studio (SSMS) or Azure Data Studio.
+2. Open the SQL scripts in your preferred SQL Environment, such as Microsoft SQL Server Management Studio (SSMS) or Azure Data Studio.

-3. Connect to the Adventure Works Database 2022 if required or set up the database as per the provided instructions.
+3. Connect to the  Microsoft's Adventure Works Database 2022 with the SQL Environment.
+You can download the `AdventureWorks2022.bak` OLTP or Online Transaction Processing from [microsoft.com](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms/).

 4. Execute the SQL scripts and stored procedures as described in each task.